 Rugeley Town Council and the Parish Councils of Colton, Blithfield, Hixon, Brindley Heath, Ingestre with Tixall, Brocton, Berkswich and Weston with Gayton were contacted.
-Meetings were held with Brindley Heath, Ingestre with Tixall and Brocton to discuss issues.
-In spite of repeated requests no other meetings could be arranged but all bordering councils have been given copies of the pre-submission Neighbourhood Plan and asked to comment.
+Meetings were held with Brindley Heath, Ingestre with Tixall and Brocton to discuss issues and all bordering councils have been given copies of the presubmission Neighbourhood Plan and asked to comment.